Wrongway driver arrested after crash on JFK Causeway

 CORPUS CHRISTI, Texas — One woman was arrested for allegedly driving the wrong way on the JFK Causeway late last night, according to the Corpus Christi Police Department.

-911 emergency dispatchers received multiple calls of a woman in her mid-40s driving the wrong way on the bridge just before 11pm Tuesday night.
+911 emergency dispatchers received multiple calls of a woman in her mid-40s driving the wrong way on the bridge just before 11 p.m.
+Tuesday.

 Police tell 3News the driver of that car crashed into another car, injuring two people inside.
 The victims suffered minor injuries, according to police.